jon-ruckwood/hal-feed-server/README.md

 # Configuration

-To configure the server, create a file in the following location
+To configure the server, create a file in the following location:

     /usr/local/config/hal-feed-server/server-config.yml

-or specify custom location via a system property,
+or specify a custom location for this file via a system property:

     java -Dconf=file-path -jar ...